← Finlynq

 MCP authOAuth 2.1 + DCR, Bearer API key, or stdioOAuth 2.1 with scoped permissions

-REST / HTTP APIYes — full surface mirrored from MCPNot publicly documented outside MCP
+REST / HTTP APIYes, the full surface is mirrored from MCPNot publicly documented outside MCP

-Bank syncFile / email import + connector framework.
-No first-party Plaid integration today.Aggregator-based auto-sync (partner not publicly named); credential storage delegated to a SOC 2 Type II aggregator
+Bank syncDirect bank connections (auto-sync), plus file / email import and a connector framework.
+Narrower institution coverage than Plaid-based sync.Aggregator-based auto-sync (partner not publicly named); credential storage delegated to a SOC 2 Type II aggregator

 Encryption at restPer-user envelope encryption: AES-256-GCM with scrypt-derived KEK.
-The operator cannot decrypt user data."AES-256 at rest" — Era holds the keys
+The operator cannot decrypt user data."AES-256 at rest", but Era holds the keys

 Multi-currencyNative, with per-currency cost-basis bucketingUS-bank-feed centric (no public multi-currency claim)